tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 We believe however that the low-level facility is good for building reasonably safe and performant abstractions and that no such higher-level facility will actually be desired, or, if one does become desired, we will want it to be compatible with the low-level facility, in the Extensible Web fashion.

+## Security issues

+The only known security issue with this feature is that it allows the construction of high-resolution timers.
+Such timers can be used to construct some types of side-channel attacks.
+See [the issues](https://github.com/lars-t-hansen/ecmascript_sharedmem/issues) for a deeper discussion; more information will be coming by and by.

 ## Select rationale

 (Note, this section is not finished.
 It will eventually incorporate additional key points from the Rationale in the older spec document, at least.)